In the previous post we gave an overview of this historical area. We continue in this post – and take in the next four pubs!

 In Wilton Place, St Pauls Church (1843) was the first in London to champion the Oxford Movement; a group that sought adoption of ‘High Church’ practices by the Anglican faith.
 A plaque on the side of the church commemorates 39 women who served as part of the female Special Operations Executive (SOE), bravely operating on French soil in WW2.
 The Croix de Guerre next to their names signifies those who died in action.
 The SOE women were drawn from the Women’s Transport Service (WTS) for their language skills, family ties in France and true grit.

 Behind the church, in Wilton Row is The Grenadier.
 This was built, in 1720, as an officer’s mess for the First Foot Guards.
 Barracks were subsequently built, in 1750, at the back of the pub.
 The Duke of Wellington played cards with fellow officers on the first floor.
 After the battle of Waterloo in 1815, the guards were re-named the Grenadier Guards – and today they are one of the five foot regiments of the Queen’s Household Division.
 The present day cottages and stables replaced the barracks in 1826.
-The Grenadier is renowned for its pewter topped bar (in the article photograph), wandering ghosts of soldiers and for the American composer Burt Bacharach’s local!
+The Grenadier is renowned for its pewter topped bar (in the article photograph) and wandering ghosts of soldiers.
+It was also the American composer Burt Bacharach’s local!